-"Muscatine County follows the guidelines that are set out by the National Weather Service," Chris Jasper, Director of Emergency Management/911 for Muscatine County, said.
+"Muscatine County follows the guidelines that are set out by the National Weather Service," Jasper said.
 "Due to the possibility of extreme danger from falling trees and branches we will continue to activate the siren system for Severe Thunderstorm Warnings that meet that threshold."